 The process of bringing together information on North Atlantic cod for comparative purposes and for modelling population dynamics is an iterative one in which preliminary evaluation and interpretation suggest new questions and ways of defining and measuring things.
-So far the checklist exercise has helped to shake some of the historic (but unpublished) material out of the woodwork and the plan is to edit the contributions for publication by ICES next year.
-If the approach has any value beyond this, it is probably as a means of bringing together information which can be used to test existing hypotheses or models which arise from programmes such as Cod and Climate.
+So far the checklist exercise has helped to retrieve some of the historic material.
+The plan is to edit the contributions for a publication by ICES in 1993.
+If the approach has any value beyond this, it is probably as providing a means of bringing together information which can be used to test existing hypotheses or models which arise from programs such as the ICES Cod and Climate.
 For example it would be very useful to complete Table 2 in order to follow up Pepin and Myers (1991) suggestion that variability is a function of duration of the pelagic phase.